rreece/rreece.github.io/philosophy-reading-list/index.md

 Scientific Realism / Metaphysics
 --------------------------------------------------------------------------------

+I should probably sort these into categories better, but for now just dumping the big list here:

 -   &#10095; Wittgenstein, L. (1921). *Tractatus_Logico-Philosophicus*.
 -   &#10095; Moore, G.E.
 (1925).
 A Defense of Common Sense.
 -   Carnap, R. (1928).
 The Logical Structure of the World and Pseudoproblems in Philosophy.